Mt Fuji the ‘Sacred Mountain’

 - Coach $144 from Tokyo - includes pick-up from hotel and lunch.

 Back on the bus we traveled to Hakone Hotel at Kowaki-en, a very nice,comfortable hotel with beautiful topiary gardens.
 The hotel has a wonderful smorgasbord on offer, bit expensive ($60), but the most delicious food, so it was worth it.
-We also met a young Aussie waiter from Canberra, working at the hotel, and had a pleasant conversation with him as he served our wine.
+We also met a young Aussie waiter from Canberra, working at the hotel, had a pleasant conversation with him as he served our wine.
 There are also traditional Japanese baths or onsen available for the brave.
 These are public baths which use hot water from a natural hot spring.

-Tomorrow will be another adventure as we leave the sacred mountain of Mt Fuji behind, and ‘bus it’ to Odawarra Station to board the Shinkansen(train) to Nagoya, then transfer to Limited-express train for Takayama, an ancient tranquil city known as “Little Kyoto”.
+Tomorrow another adventure as we leave the sacred mountain of Mt Fuji behind, and ‘bus it’ to Odawarra Station to board the Shinkansen(train) to Nagoya, then transfer to Limited-express train for Takayama, an ancient tranquil city known as “Little Kyoto”.

 - Sensoji-Asakusa Kannon Temple